EllinorHenriksson/stuff-lending-system/README.md

 The application should start by running console command:
 `./gradlew run -q --console=plain`

+## Adding Your Own Code
+The `Simple` classes project should likely be removed do not forget to also remove the test case associated to `model.Simple`.

+Add your own code to the packages respectively and feel free to add automatic test cases for your own code.
+A good process is to design a little - code a little - test a little one feature at a time and then iterate.

 ## Versioning

 Adhere to the git versioning instructions according to the assignment.

+## System test
+Adhere to the instructions according to the assigment.

 ## Handing In
 Adhere to the instructions according to the assigment.